June 14, 2018

 A marketplace’s vibrancy can be measured by purchase frequency, average order value, and transaction completion percentage.
 Successful marketplaces are beginning to apply recommendation engine technology to cross-sell like products and advise sellers on the timing of discounts and even suggest products to sell to maximize seller success.

-This is the first of a four part introductory series on marketplace businesses.
+This is the first of a five part introductory series on marketplace businesses.
 You can find the second part of the series here.

 To learn more about how you can embrace the marketplace business model, check out The Kahuna Blog.
 Just click the button below!